marklogic-community/data-explorer/README.md

 ![Installed Artifacts Image](docImages/DataExplorerInstallResult.png?raw=true "Installed MarkLogic Items")

 ...
-Note that if you do not have a common configuraiton with your marklogic server on "localhost" with username/password of admin/admin, you'll have to modify the following parameters on the command line java -DmlPassword=<your-admin-pwd> -DmlHost=<your-ml-host> -jar data-explorer.jar deploy
+Note that if you do not have a common configuration with your marklogic server on "localhost" with username/password of admin/admin, you'll have to modify the following parameters on the command line java -DmlPassword=<your-admin-pwd> -DmlHost=<your-ml-host> -jar data-explorer.jar deploy

 ### Set up Queries and Views